The European High Performance Computing Joint Undertaking (EuroHPC JU) is a legal and funding entity, created in 2018 and located in Luxembourg.

 - Member States and Associated Countries that have chosen to become members of the Joint Undertaking: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Montenegro, the Netherlands, North Macedonia, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, and Turkey.

 - representatives from the two participating private partners, the European Technology Platform for High Performance Computing (ETP4HPC) and the Big Data Value (BDVA) associations.

-Currently six EuroHPC supercomputers are under construction across Europe:
+Currently seven EuroHPC supercomputers are under construction across Europe:

 The LUMI system will be a Cray EX supercomputer supplied by Hewlett Packard Enterprise (HPE) and located in Finland.

 |Compute partitions:||GPU partition (LUMI-G), x86 CPU-partition (LUMI-C), data analytics partition (LUMI-D), container cloud partition (LUMI-K)|

 |Central Processing Unit (CPU):||The LUMI-C partition will feature 64-core next-generation AMD EPYC™ CPUs|

 |Graphics Processing Unit (GPU):||LUMI-G based on the future generation AMD Instinct™ GPU|